 The procedure when acquiring property for OFWs is a bit different than for those who are currently residing in the country.
 For example, agents who offer homes for sale usually ask who will be the main payor for the house and whether or not he is working in the country or abroad.

-The first thing you would need to arrange is appoint a person who will have legal power to transact on your behalf.
+The first thing you would need to arrange is to appoint a person who will have the legal power to transact on your behalf.
 This would usually be your spouse or an immediate family member.
-You would need to sign a document signifying you appointing that person through a Special Power of Attorney (SPA).
-This needs to be consularized – meaning certified by the Philippine consulate in the country you are working from.
+You would need to sign a document signifying you are appointing that person through a Special Power of Attorney (SPA).
+This needs to be consularized – meaning certified by the Philippine consulate in the country you are working on it.
 These documents are sealed when handed over.